objcio/articles/2014-07-08-sandbox-scripting.md

 36 minutes in: Automation changes

-Secure Automation Techniques in OS X - WWDC 2012 video Sal Soghoian & Chris Nebel
+Secure Automation Techniques in OS X - WWDC 2012 video Sal Soghoian & Chris Nebel explains app to app communication at 24 minutes in.
+35 minutes in talks about Application-Run User Scripts.
+41 minutes, Chris explains in detail.

 Access Groups not discussed here, but you'll want to learn about them if you're scripting system apps like Mail or iTunes.